 There are lots of wonderful spots to drop by around Liestal, starting from natural sites and ending with architectural ones.
 One of them is Augusta Raurica, which was once a Roman city with about 20 thousand citizens.
 These days, you can still see some architectural structures of that era: temples, Curia, a theatre, a forum, and several other buildings.
 The Roman settlers supplied Augusta Raurica with water from Lausen through an underground tunnel, whose remains can still be visible at the Heidenloch.

 It’s a city that needs no advertisements – an important financial and industrial center of Switzerland, a cradle of Swiss higher education, a city that is claimed to be the cultural capital of this rich and stunning country.
 Indeed, Basel is an incredible city where old medieval coexists with new modern; a cosmopolitan corner that bustles with students and once in a while turns into a magical entity, all brimming with sounds and vibrant colors of Carnival, safely protected by the Basilisk – a mythical beast with the head of a rooster and a snake’s tail, one of the symbols of the city that kills everything in its sight with just one glance.

-Thankfully, contrary to its formidable and powerful protector (often found crowning monuments and fountains around the city), the city is welcoming and the locals are if a bit reserved (that’s just their Swiss nature), but very friendly and helpful.
+Thankfully, contrary to its formidable and powerful protector (often found crowning monuments and fountains around the city), the city is welcoming, and the locals are if a bit reserved (that’s just their Swiss nature), but very friendly and helpful.
 So, why not get to know the locals and their way of life, discover all the secrets and mysteries of this city, have a gastronomic tour around one of the richest in culinary traditions corners of Switzerland, if you are some 20 km away from it.
-Less than 20 minutes and you are there.
-The traffic connection is very good and frequent and you’ll be able to return to Liestal any minute you decide to.
+It will take you less than 20 minutes to get there.
+The traffic connection is perfect and frequent, and you’ll be able to return to Liestal any minute you decide to.